HOME > MANCHESTER PRIDE INVESTIGATION

 Instead of moaning why don't you help Pride or run an alternative event?

 I have done in the past.
-As long ago as 1991 I spent a week making a video to be sold to raise money for the Village Charity.
+As long ago as 1991 I spent a week shooting and editing a video to be sold to raise money for the Village Charity (supposedly — that's another story...).
+Here's the box cover which I designed using DTP software on the Amstrad PCW.

-However I believe that commercial interests have no right to control Manchester's LGBT Pride event, fence off the gay village and charge for entry.
+I believe commercial interests have no right to control Manchester's LGBT Pride event in the way they do.
 Pride needs to change, regardless of what alternatives are around.

 Why should anyone worry about what you write on a website?

-The site is number three in the results on Google when searching for 'manchester pride' so a lot of people read it.
-Many realise that the gay press now presents an uncritical view, so are looking for an alternative voice and information which they find online.
+The site has been prominent in the search results for years, so a lot of people read it.
+Many realise that the gay press now presents an uncritical view, are looking for an alternative voice and information which they find online.

 One anonymous blog labelled a prominent figure a 'fraudster'.
 Do you condone that?